jw/stilus/docs/plan/current.md

  - [x] Add 3.7 and 3.8 Python.
  - [x] Start using Sphinx and web documentation: https://stilus.readthedocs.io.
  - [x] Pass 50 Stylus test cases.
 74/50 done, or 148% :)
  - [ ] Try to get coverage above 70%.
 Aim for 80%; 75% will be fine.
-At 80%!
+At 81%!
  - [ ] Create all builtin functions.
 56/62 done, or 90.32% ;-)
-       Still to do: selector, slice, split, substr, transparentify and use.
+       Still to do: selectors (!), slice, split, substr, transparentify and use.